uditrajput03/Mail_filter/Readme.txt

 PLace combo file in same folder

-Hey everyone,this programm is use to filter mail in combo. basically it search for domain you enter in the programm and copy it to another file
+Hey everyone,this programm is use to filter mail in combo. basically it search for domain you enter in the programm and copy it to another file named as domain name.

 *************************Source code and GITHUB profile*************************